Vekkesind · Astrology>Libra Articles

 Justice and the Libra Ideal

 Justice is Libra’s primary Major Arcana card.
 The figure holds balanced scales and an upright sword, symbols that resonate immediately with Libra’s love of fairness and its ability to weigh all sides before forming a view.
-This card is not about judgment in a punishing sense but about right alignment, seeing situations clearly and responding with integrity.
+This card carries no punishing quality.
+It is about right alignment, seeing situations clearly and responding with care.
 When Justice appears in a reading, it often signals that honesty and fair assessment are needed, both toward others and toward oneself.
-For Libra, this card represents the best of its nature: thoughtful, measured, and genuinely committed to what is true.
+For Libra, this card represents the best of its nature: thoughtful, measured, committed to what is true.

 The Empress and Venusian Beauty

 The Empress is ruled by Venus, the same planet that governs Libra, and she brings the sign’s softer, more nurturing side into focus.
 Where Justice cuts through confusion with clarity, the Empress invites abundance, creativity, and self-acceptance.
 She is connected with the natural world and radiates a calm, generous energy.
 In a Libra reading, the Empress reminds the querent that true balance includes caring for oneself.
-Generosity toward others begins with a sense of inner fullness, and self-worth is not vanity but the steady ground from which genuine connection grows.
+Generosity toward others begins with a sense of inner fullness, and self-worth isn’t vanity.
+It’s the steady ground from which real connection grows.

 The Queen of Swords